percyfal/snakemakelib/sphinx/source/docs/configuration.rst

-A user can modify the configuration by defining a :class:`dict` object and passing it as an argument to :meth:`~snakemakelib.config.update_snakemake_config`.
+A user can modify the configuration by defining a :class:`dict` object and passing it as an argument to :meth:`~snakemakelib.config.update_config`.
 This is done in the Snakefile that uses ``include`` statements to include rules files, and must be done **before** any ``include`` statement.
 The reason is that when a rules file is included, the default configuration values are compared to the existing ``config``.
 If the user has defined custom configurations, these will take precedence over the default values.
 If no custom configuration exists, the default values are applied.

-As an example, imagine we want to change the options to ``-k 10 -w 50`` for ``bwa mem`` in the example Snakefile above.
+As an example, imagine we want to change the number of threads from 8 to 1 for ``bwa mem`` in the example Snakefile above.
 The modified Snakefile would then look as follows:

 .. code-block:: python

     #-*- snakemake -*-
-    # Snakefile example
-    # Add path to snakemakelib, unless installed in a virtualenv or similar
-    sys.path.append('/path/to/snakemakelib')

     # Import config-related stuff
     from snakemakelib.config import update_config